-- Every day at the end of the day all handles and switches and handrails will be wiped down.
+- At the end of the day, all handles, switches and handrails will be wiped down.

 - During work hours as many doors as possible will be propped open.

-- All staff must wear a mask while interacting with visitors.
+- All staff must wear a mask in the building and when interacting with visitors.

 - Tours of the Chads House are limited to 4 people, or 6 people of the same group